Call for Britain to over-ride patents on Roche cancer drug

 As well as being rejected by NICE, from next month Kadcyla will also not be covered by the Cancer Drugs Fund - set up to pay for drugs turned down by NICE - prompting Roche Chief Executive Severin Schwan recently to call Britain's drug system "stupid".

-Issuing a compulsory license would put Britain on a collision course with the pharmaceuticals industry, something the government is unlikely to want given its desire to encourage life sciences.
+Issuing a compulsory licence would put Britain on a collision course with the pharmaceuticals industry, something the government is unlikely to want given its desire to encourage life sciences.

-In the past, compulsory licenses have been used by some developing countries, most notably India, which stunned the industry in 2012 by overriding a valid patent on Bayer's cancer drug Nexavar.
+In the past, compulsory licences have been used by some developing countries, most notably India, which stunned the industry in 2012 by overriding a valid patent on Bayer's cancer drug Nexavar.

-Kadcyla combines the antibody used in Roche's established Herceptin drug and a tumor-killing payload delivered directly into cancer cells, causing fewer chemotherapy-related side effects such as hair loss.
+Kadcyla combines the antibody used in Roche's established Herceptin drug and a tumour-killing payload delivered directly into cancer cells, causing fewer chemotherapy-related side effects such as hair loss.

-It is one of a number of targeted therapies that are revolutionizing cancer care.
-Other promising new approaches include a range of drugs to help the immune system fight cancer, which also carry a high price.
+It is one of a number of targeted therapies that are revolutionising cancer care.
+Other promising new approaches include a range of drugs to help the immune system fight cancer, which also carry a high price. ($1 = 0.6609 pounds) (Editing by Adrian Croft)